cyberoperationer/cyberoperationer.github.io/content/posts/20250610-AI_time_savings.md

 A recent [UK Government AI experiment](https://www.gov.uk/government/news/landmark-government-trial-shows-ai-could-save-civil-servants-nearly-2-weeks-a-year) revealed that certain tasks can be fully automated, saving up to **13 working days per person annually**.

-The results are documented in two reports:
-- [*Mapping the Potential*](https://www.turing.ac.uk/news/publications/mapping-potential-generative-ai-and-public-sector-work-using-time-use-data) by the Alan Turing Institute
-- The [Government Digital Service’s](https://www.gov.uk/government/publications/microsoft-365-copilot-experiment-cross-government-findings-report) cross-government experiment of **Microsoft 365 Copilot**
+The results are documented in two reports: [*Mapping the Potential*](https://www.turing.ac.uk/news/publications/mapping-potential-generative-ai-and-public-sector-work-using-time-use-data) by the Alan Turing Institute, and The [Government Digital Service’s](https://www.gov.uk/government/publications/microsoft-365-copilot-experiment-cross-government-findings-report) cross-government experiment of **Microsoft 365 Copilot**

 Between September and December 2024, **20,000 UK civil servants** participated in the trial.
 The findings identified **four fully automatable activities**: